ksunden/picosdk-python-wrappers/README.md

+# NOte:
+This version of the library is built off of my (@ksunden) personal github fork of the picosdk repo.
+I am distributing via PyPI as permitted under the terms of the ISC license.
+I do not intend to make any changes to the actual library, only to the packaging (e.g. using setuptools, changing the version number for releases).
+If a representative of PicoTech contacts me, I will gladly transfer ownership of the PyPI namespace to the company.

 # picosdk-python-wrappers

 Welcome to the PicoSDK for Python.
 It allows you to control PicoScope devices in your own Python programs.